Online workshop with Nikki Reeves

 Following a term as Head of Counselling at Southampton Counselling, Niki has published “The Use of Telephone and Skype in Psychotherapy: Reflections of an Attachment Therapist” as a contributor to “Love in the Age of the Internet, Attachment in the Digital Era”, edited by Linda Cundy.
 Karnac 2015.
 She is currently writing books on “Applying Attachment Theory to Clinical Practice”, ”Stories for Children”, and “Making friends that last a lifetime”.

-Niki is currently Chair of the CPJA (College of Psychoanalysis and Jungian Analysts); has been a member of the Professional Conduct Committee of UKCP and the Ethics Committees of both the Bowlby Centre, and UKCP.
+Niki is a former Chair of the CPJA (College of Psychoanalysis and Jungian Analysts); has been a member of the Professional Conduct Committee of UKCP and the Ethics Committees of both the Bowlby Centre, and UKCP.